How I Made $350k in Financial Tournaments

 Many people have reached out to me and asked how I did it.
 I decided to write this post to inspire others with this non-conventional path.

 Selling a Trading Algorithm

-The algorithm was pretty basic but surprisingly it remained in the top 10 for a few weeks.
-I received many messages: companies suggesting to join them as a Financial Quant, people interested in my approach, and a few offers from people interested in buying the algorithm.
+The algorithm was pretty basic, but surprisingly it remained in the top 10 for a few weeks.
+I received many messages: companies suggesting joining them as a Financial Quant, people interested in my approach, and a few offers from people interested in buying the algorithm.

 One of those potential buyers was particularly interested, shockingly enough, even after I explained to him how simple my algorithm was.
 I eventually shared the code with him for free.
 Still, he expressed his desire to send me the amount he offered in the first instance.
 And that's how I made the first $2k out of participating in ML/financial tournaments.

 Getting The Dream Job

 During these weeks I exchanged many emails with Apple employees, financial quants, people from Europe, Asia, or America.
 But the best interaction came from a guy from my town.
 He was building his own trading algorithm and was interested in my approach.
 I meet him a couple of times.
 Obviously, his knowledge was years ahead of where I was at that time.

 Those meetings were very productive, especially for me.
 After discussing with him about our personal and professional interests, and how difficult it was to find good jobs in our city, he introduced me to my next employer.
 Of course, I was not aware of it at that time.
 He introduced me to the CEO of an ad-tech company, and at first glance, I saw many things in common between this sector and high-frequency trading.
 The offered position (not publicly opened at that time) would also allow me to face and try to solve many machine learning, big data, and architectural challenges.

 After a few weeks and a couple of meetings, I decided that the company was an excellent fit, a place where I would continue professionally growing and developing as a data scientist and engineer.